splynx/docs/files/en/networking/blocking_customers/blocking_customers.md

 #### Filter rules
-If there are any resources that you want to keep available for blocked customers, add them to the address list labelled "white-resource"
+If there are any resources that you want to keep available for blocked customers, add them to the address list labelled "white-resource":
 ```
 /ip firewall filter add chain=forward action=jump jump-target=Blocked dst-address-list=!white-resource src-address-list=SpLBL_blocked
 /ip firewall filter add chain=forward action=jump jump-target=Blocked dst-address-list=!white-resource src-address-list=SpLBL_new